genomic-medicine-sweden/NGPIris/README.md

 `--silent` will remove the download progress bar.
 Which is sometimes useful when scripting

 #### Upload a file
-`iris -b BUCKETNAME -c CREDENTIALS_FILE upload FILE2UPLOAD -o /tmp/MYDUMBTESTFILE -a -s`
+`iris -b BUCKETNAME -c CREDENTIALS_FILE upload FILE2UPLOAD -o /tmp/MYDUMBTESTFILE -s`

 This command will upload your test file as `MYDUMBTESTFILE` on the bucket BUCKETNAME.
-`-a` allows non-fastq file formats.
+`-q` verifies that only fastq files are uploaded
 `-s` removes the transfer speed info.
 Which can get very spammy in scripts.

+`iris -b BUCKETNAME -c CREDENTIALS_FILE upload FOLDER2UPLOAD/`

+This command will upload your entire folder, its contents and the substructure.

 #### Delete a file
 `iris -b BUCKETNAME -c CREDENTIALS_FILE delete MYDUMBTESTFILE`